Meet The Team

 t: 01259 272066

 Ian is our Access Engagement Officer and it is his role to support, develop and promote the Access Panel Network.
-Ian has recently joined us from ENABLE Scotland and brings with him a genuine passion and desire to improve access to equality for disabled people in Scotland.
+Ian has joined us from ENABLE Scotland and brings with him a genuine passion and desire to improve access to equality for disabled people in Scotland.

 Equality Projects Assistant